department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/iris/preliminary interviews/topline-summary.md

 - Sharepoint (DMC)
 - Views, for task tracking (NCA)
 - Oracle Cloud Service
-  - This is the platform for 3 other help systems: GI Bill, MHV tech support, and a support platform for the Oracle UI
+  - This is the platform for IRIS and 3 other help systems: GI Bill, MHV tech support, and a support platform for the Oracle UI
 - "KM" - we assumed this was eGain for all contact centers, but may not be.
 Need to confirm in follow up interviews
 - "A sales force version of eGain"
 - PatR is possibly coming up